 A pulsating, silicone facial tool (you can control it from the brand’s app) to wash away dirt and oil in just one minute.

-This facial cleansing device uses 7000 vibrations per minute to cleanse your skin and massage your moisturizer.
+This facial cleansing device uses 7000 vibrations per minute to cleanse your skin and massage your moisturizer, according to the brand.

 These manual silicone scrubbers are small enough for your face and easy to grip.
 They come in a set of four and are super budget-friendly.